Fighting flares along Israel-Gaza border

-GAZA Israel killed two Palestinians in air strikes and Hamas fired its first cross-border rocket barrages in more than a year as fighting along the Israel-Gaza frontier flared on Tuesday for a second day.
+GAZA Israel launched air strikes, killing two Palestinians, and Hamas fired its first cross-border rocket barrages in more than a year as fighting along the Israel-Gaza frontier flared on Tuesday for a second day.

-The confrontation, which appeared to die down after nightfall, initially matched a familiar pattern of Israeli strikes against small squads of Palestinian militants and rockets launched toward southern Israel near the border.
+The confrontation initially appeared to fit a familiar pattern of Israeli strikes against small squads of Gaza militants and rockets launched toward sparsely populated areas in southern Israel near the border.

-But the surprise decision by the Gaza Strip's rulers, the Islamist group Hamas, to re-engage militarily with Israel after months of staying on the sidelines and discouraging smaller groups from firing rockets held the prospect of wider conflict.
+But the surprise decision by the Gaza Strip's Hamas Islamist rulers to re-engage militarily with Israel after months of staying on the sidelines and discouraging smaller militant groups from firing rockets held the prospect of wider conflict.

-Since Monday, Israeli air strikes have killed six Palestinians, including four militants.
-A two-year-old Gazan girl died and her brother were wounded when militants launched a rocket close by, witnesses said.
-An Israeli military spokesman said there had been no air strikes in the area at the time.
+Since Monday, Israeli air strikes have killed six Palestinians, at least four of them militants.
+Fawzi Barhoum, a Hamas spokesman, said the attacks prompted the group's military wing "to take a firm stance" and launch rockets.

-A Hamas medical official said the cause of the children's injuries was not clear.

-A Palestinian source said the sides agreed to cease fire at 11 p.m.
-(2000 GMT) at the behest of Egypt, which has mediated between the foes in the past.
-Israel had no immediate comment.

-Although other militant groups have launched rockets across the border, Hamas had held its fire under unofficial truces with Israel, a policy widely seen in Israel as effectively enabling the group to train and arm without much risk of Israeli attack.
+Although other militant groups have fired rockets across the border in previous surges of violence, Hamas had held its fire under unofficial truces with Israel, a policy widely seen in Israel as effectively enabling the group to train and arm without much risk of Israeli attack.

 GROUND OPERATION

-"The more things deteriorate, the closer we come to a decision we don't want to make," Israeli cabinet minister Silvan Shalom said earlier on Tuesday.
+"The more things deteriorate, the closer we come to a decision we don't want to make," Israeli cabinet minister Silvan Shalom said.
 "The prospect of a ground operation (in the Gaza Strip) shouldn't frighten us."

 "If this situation escalates, and I hope it won't, then all options are open.
 They know it.
 We know it.
 The international community knows it," he told Israel Radio.

-On Monday, before the Gaza flare-up, militants who crossed into Israel from Egypt's Sinai desert fired on Israelis building a barrier on that frontier, killing one worker.
-Soldiers shot dead two of the infiltrators.
+On Monday, before the Gaza flare-up, militants who crossed into Israel from Egypt's Sinai desert fired on Israelis building a barrier on that frontier, killing one worker, before soldiers shot and killed two of the attackers.

 The masked men used Islamic slogans, pledging to liberate the Holy Land from what they termed Jewish control.